pulp/pulp/docs/installation/instructions.rst

 The default PostgreSQL user and database name in the provided server.yaml file is ``pulp``.
 Unless you plan to customize the configuration of your Pulp installation, you will need to create this user with the proper permissions and also create the ``pulp`` database owned by the ``pulp`` user.
-If you do choose to customize your installation, the database options can be configured in the `databases` section of your server.yaml settings file.
+If you do choose to customize your installation, the database options can be configured in the `DATABASES` section of your server.yaml settings file.
-See the `Django database settings documentation <https://docs.djangoproject.com/en/1.11/ref/settings/#databases>`_ for more information on setting the `databases` values in server.yaml.
+See the `Django database settings documentation <https://docs.djangoproject.com/en/1.11/ref/settings/#databases>`_ for more information on setting the `DATABASES` values in server.yaml.

 After installing and configuring PostgreSQL, you should configure it to start at boot, and then start it::